 Overnight student travel requires full-time faculty, administrative, or staff personnel to supervise travel plans and to accompany the students.
 Exceptions allowing supervision and accompaniment by part-time faculty or personnel must be properly authorized.

-For all international travel and domestic tour groups: The Academic Administrator (ext.
-1141) shall be the primary contact for communications with the Church and Brigham Young University (Provo) regarding travel security issues.
+For all international travel and domestic tour groups: The Travel Administrator (ext.
+1974) shall be the primary contact for communications with the Church and Brigham Young University (Provo) regarding travel security issues.

 When traveling internationally, trip managers and advisors should adhere to applicable University policy and take reasonable and necessary safety precautions given the circumstances of the trip including: